Wren6991/RISCBoy-180/notes.md

 ```

 I just had a re-run at the same density with more slew margin fail placement, so let's bump those up a little bit.

+...That seemed to fix it.
+I did lose one otherwise clean run because I added a name tag on the corner of the die, and my tag broke DRC because of two corners touching.
+Oops.
+I manually fixed it up in klayout, hopefully it's clean this time.